megacodes24/DL-Final/README.md

 ## AI tooling disclosure

-LLM assistants were used during development for coding help and debugging — structuring the verifier-prompt builder, debugging chat-template label masking (the `-100` mask on prompt tokens), and drafting docstrings.
+LLM assistants were used during development for coding help and debugging such as structuring the verifier-prompt builder, debugging chat-template label masking (the `-100` mask on prompt tokens), and drafting docstrings.
 All generated code was reviewed, tested, and modified before being committed.
 Experimental design, hyperparameter